thinking-with-computers/ludus-spec/README.md

 So Ludus follows Elixir here, it's easy to have variadic functions.
 Or, to be precise, it's easy to have multiple functions with the same name with different arities (all of which are explicit).
 In Elixir, the function name includes the arity, e.g. `foo/2` and `foo/3` are different functions.
 Using the function name without the arity suffix is sugar, since the number of arguments applied to the function is known at compile time.
 This is the strategy Ludus will take, although Ludus will elevate this from sugar to language.
 So inside of Ludus, you'll never know that `foo/2` and `foo/3` are implemented as different functions; there will be no way to differentiate between function arities in this way.
 But!
 To make Ludus function calls as fast as possible (even with the treewalk interpreter in Clojure), we will use this strategy under the hood.

 And yet, there are more than a few core language features that feel like they want indefinitely-variadic behavior: `string`, `print`, etc. Can we call these "special forms" and be done with it?
+(Answer: yes.
+And there are a few more special forms than that, even.)

 ###### Commas
 Commas separate expressions in all collection literals.